egberts/egberts.github.io-src/content/articles/knowledge-management-analysis.md

 First thing I noticed when cloning Zetllr repository is that all the codes are written in TypeScript using Electron SDK and stored in Electron ASAR archive (`file resources/*`, kinda of like JAVA `.jar` format).
-Requires the use of Electron virtual machine (kinda like the Python script intepreter).
+Requires the use of Electron virtual machine (kinda like the Python script interpreter).

 Yet, I soldier on into the Electron arena for the purpose of this article.